herrera-ignacio/architect-handbook/principles/solid/isp.md

 Consider, for example, an architect wants to include a certain framework, F, into the system.
 Now suppose F has bound a particular database, D. So S depends on F, which depends on D.

 D contains features that F does not use and, therefore, S does not care about.
 Changes to those features within D may well force the redeployment of F, and therefore, the redeployment of S. Even worse, a failure of one of the features within D may cause failures in F and S.

-## Conclusion

-The lesson here is that depending on something that carries baggage that you don't need, can cause you troubles that you didn't expect.